DigitalOcean: Growth

 On January 15, 2013, DigitalOcean became one of the first cloud-hosting companies to offer SSD-based virtual machines.
 Following a TechCrunch review, which was syndicated by Hacker News, DigitalOcean saw a rapid increase in customers.
 In December 2013, DigitalOcean opened its first European data center, located in Amsterdam.
-During 2014, the company continued its expansion, opening new data centers in Singapore and London.
-During 2015 DigitalOcean expanded further with a data center in Toronto, Canada. and Frankfurt, Germany.
+In 2014, the company continued its expansion, opening new data centers in Singapore and London.
+In 2015 DigitalOcean expanded further with data centers in Toronto, Canada. and Frankfurt, Germany.
 Later in 2016, they continued expansion to Bangalore, India.

 Funding

 The company's seed funding was led by IA Ventures and raised US$3.2 million in July 2013.
 Its series A round of funding in March 2014, led by venture capitalist firm Andreessen Horowitz, raised US$37.2 million.
 In December 2014, DigitalOcean raised US$50 million in debt financing from Fortress Investment Group in the form of a five-year term loan.
 In July 2015, the company raised US$83 million in its series B round of funding led by Access Industries with participation from Andreessen Horowitz.
 In April 2016, the company secured US$130 million in credit financing to build out new cloud services.
 In May 2020, DigitalOcean raised an additional $50 million from Access Industries and Andreessen Horowitz.

 On March 24, 2021, DigitalOcean became a publicly traded company on the New York Stock Exchange, with their initial public offering price at $47 per share.
+In March 2026, DigitalOcean upsized stock offering to $800 million to fund its AI and infrastructure growth.